 J&K Bifurcation - A Huge Step Backward

-The Narendra Modi government’s action of abrogating Article 370 is reminiscent of the precipitous “Demonetisation” that marked the downturn of the economy which still shows no sign of looking up.
+A year ago the Narendra Modi government’s abrogated Article 370 and bifurcated the state of Jammu and Kashmir into two union territories.
+It was a midnight action reminiscent of the precipitous “Demonetisation” that marked the downturn of the economy which still shows no sign of looking up.

 We have seen how the Union Government has emasculated the Delhi government, leaving the people of Delhi with little say in their government.
+Ironically, Arvind Kejriwal welcomed the reduction of a state into UTs, when he is struggling to make his UT into a state.
 Managing Delhi is a lot easier, but managing an insurgency-ridden territory striving for “Azadi” might be a bone too hard for the Modi government to chew.

 One thing is almost certain.
-India will have very few now batting for it in the Kashmir Valley and the Muslim dominated Poonch of Jammu.
-When the Modi government and the RSS do not share the aspirations of a modern, egalitarian and truly secular nation, it would be quite ridiculous to expect the people of Kashmir and its leaders to aspire for it.
+India has very few now batting for it in the Kashmir Valley and possibly in the Muslim dominated Poonch of Jammu.
+When the Modi government and the RSS does not share the aspirations of a modern, egalitarian and truly secular nation, it would be quite ridiculous to expect the people of Kashmir and its leaders to aspire for it.

 It would seem that the lessons of Nagaland have not been learnt by the regime.
 There after being bogged down in strife for more than six decades, the Modi government seems to have agreed to a degree of autonomy unlike anything conceded to any region in India.
 This new arrangement seems to go well beyond what Article 370 gave the erstwhile state of J&K. Instead of democracy taking a step forward it has taken a huge step backwards.